aui-framework/aui/docs/MANUAL.md

 } inst;
 ```

-The benefit of using way of defining struct is a simplicity: you don't have to define all styles in a function in the embedded file and call the function from the `main()`.
-Compiler automatically places call to the constructor of this struct before the `main()`.
+The benefit of using way of defining struct is a simplicity: you don't have to define all styles in a function in the
+embedded file and call the function from the `main()` function.
+Compiler automatically places call to the constructor of
+this struct before the `main()` function call.